PlusAuth/plusauth-vue-starter/README.md

 ## About The Project

-It is a simple Vue project demonstrating basic authentication flows such as register, login, and logout.
+It is a simple Vue.js project demonstrating basic authentication flows such as register, login, and logout.
 To keep things simple, we bootstrapped the project with [vue-cli](https://cli.vuejs.org/) and used [@plusauth/plusauth-oidc-client-js](https://github.com/PlusAuth/plusauth-oidc-client-js) for authentication.

 ## Prerequisites